victorojetokun24/socks-shop-project/readme.md

-# Detailed Guide: Deploying Socks Shop Microservices-based Application on Kubernetes using IaC.
+# Detailed Guide: Deploying Socks Shop Microservices-based Application on AWS EKS.

 ### What is AWS EKS?
 Amazon Elastic Kubernetes Service (EKS) is a managed Kubernetes service that makes it easy for you to run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes control plane or nodes.